neuronsimulator/nrn/programming/gui/texteditor.rst

     Description:
-        Returns 1 if the TextEditor in read only mode.
+        Returns True if the TextEditor in read only mode.
-        Returns 0 if text entry by the user is allowed.
+        Returns False if text entry by the user is allowed.
-        Change the mode with the argument form using 0 or 1.
+        Change the mode with the argument form using False (or 0) or True (or 1).

+        Prior to NEURON 7.6, this method returned 0 or 1 instead of False or True.